telefonicaid/fiware-orion/README.md

     make functional_test INSTALL_DIR=~

-Please have a look to the section [on building the source code](#from-sources) in order to get more information about how to prepare the environment to run the functional_test target.
+Please have a look to the section [on building the source code](doc/manuals/admin/build_source.md) in order to get more information about how to prepare the environment to run the functional_test target.

 ### Unit Tests

 The unit_test makefile target is used for running the unit tests:

-    make functional_test INSTALL_DIR=~
+    make unit_test

-Please have a look to the section [on building the source code](#from-sources) in order to get more information about how to prepare the environment to run the unit_test target.
+Please have a look to the section [on building the source code](doc/manuals/admin/build_source.md) in order to get more information about how to prepare the environment to run the unit_test target.

 [Top](#top)